keystonejs/keystone/packages/fields/types/Password/README.md

 #### `minLength`

-This uses a naive `String().length` check to measure the length of supplied values.
+The minimum number of characters this field will accept.

+`minLength` must be greater than or equal to 1.
+Zero-length values can be suppled for a Password field but they will not be hashed;
+instead the stored value will be set to `null`.

+The length of supplied values is evaluated using `String().length`.
 Due to [JavaScript's Unicode problem](https://mathiasbynens.be/notes/javascript-unicode), this does not account well for multibyte characters (such as some emoji), multi-code-point glyphs and other Unicode magic.